ShiraDadon/Assembler/README.md

 - **Line structure** — represents a parsed assembly line, including labels, commands, directives, and operands.
 - **Code image** — stores encoded instruction words before generating the object file.
 - **Data image** — stores encoded data directives such as numbers and strings.
-- **Unresolved labels list** — tracks labels that are referenced before their final addresses are known and resolves them during the second pass.
+- **External references list** — stores the memory addresses in which external symbols are used, so they can be written to the `.ext` output file.

 ---